 This food hack works best if you like your eggs sunny side up, of course!

-Amazon has the egg rings in both flower and star shapes as well as many other designs.
+Choose egg rings in flower and star shapes as well as many other designs for a whimsical breakfast.

 For more ideas for using cookie cutters to make eggs, head on over to this cookie cutter eggs post.